helen-li/i-protect/README.md

 # i-protect
-A macOS menu bar app to help you protect yourself and your eyes from overusing technologies!
+A macOS menu bar timer app to help you protect yourself and your eyes from overusing technologies!